-The tax year in Cyprus is the calendar year (that is, it starts on 1 January and ends on 31 December).
+The tax year in Cyprus starts on 1 January and ends on 31 December.

 Tax payment and deadlines

 Provisional declaration of income.
 Any income that is not dealt with under the pay as you earn (PAYE) system is dealt with on a self-assessment basis.
 Individuals must submit, by 1 August, a provisional declaration of their income for the year to the tax authorities.
 They must pay the resulting tax in three equal instalments no later than: